patrick-brainoo/JS-Fundamentals/README.md

 - No arguments → prints "No argument"
 - One argument → prints "Argument found"
 - More than one argument → prints "Arguments found"

+3 value Argument
+This script prints the **first argument** passed to it.